Duda Website Pre-Launch Checklist - What's Involved

 Also, consider registering the business with

-GMB.
-Google My Business (GMB) is a great way to kickstart your new business project with a little help from Google and their local search results page.
+Google Business Profile (GMB).
+GBP is a great way to kickstart your new business project with a little help from Google and its local search results page.

-Adding Google search console tags also helps your new website to have a head start.
-Google has a wealth of resources on how you can utilise these options on your website, so we recommend you read them as well.
+Adding Google Search Console tags also helps your new website to have a head start.
+Google has a wealth of resources on how to utilise these options on your website, so we recommend reading them as well.

 Final steps

-There are few more steps before publication.
-Although seemingly technical, these are quite simple yet essential steps you cannot avoid before the launch of your website.
+There are a few more steps before publication.
+Although seemingly technical, these are quite simple yet essential steps that you cannot avoid before launching your website.

 SSL certificate

-This is essentially your green light to demonstrate that your website is safe and secure.
-SSL means Secure Sockets Layer and the certificate validates your website’s identity which enables you to transfer data securely through an HTTPS server.
+This essentially serves as your green light to demonstrate that your website is safe and secure.
+SSL means Secure Sockets Layer, and the certificate validates your website’s identity, which enables you to transfer data securely through an HTTPS server.
 All major web hosts provide HTTP.

 To conclude

-The list can go on, but with these steps, you are on course to launch a flawless website that has a perfect design, technically sound and search engine friendly.
-Kangaroo UK is a web design agency based near Leicester, we are Duda experts and are here to help you navigate through the launch of your website launch.
+The list can go on, but with these steps, you are on course to launch a flawless website that has a perfect design, is technically sound, and is search engine-friendly.